StefonSimmons/sassy-landing-page/README.md

 Sass is a feature-rich CSS extension language and pre-processor for creating styled variables, mixins, and modules.
 Sass also enables CSS selector nesting and inheritance.

-It incorporates the basic benefits of programming languages into your style sheets.
+It incorporates the basic benefits of programming languages into your stylesheets.

 <img src="https://media.giphy.com/media/CcwLAV11cALh3OuEJ5/giphy.gif" alt="keep coding" width="300px">